8 best sofas – our tried and tested favourites

 Best sofa overall

-This sofa is a great all-rounder, offering a high-backed design that will suit those who prefer to sit upright along with deep seating over those who prefer to curl up and lounge.
-Over 90 upholstery options, a good range of sizes, including a 2, 3, and 4-seater, plus a chaise sofa and recliner options, and a relatively affordable price point make the Draper sofa a great buy.
+This sofa is a great all-rounder, offering a high-backed design that will suit those who prefer to sit upright, along with deep seating for those who prefer to curl up and lounge.
+Over 90 upholstery options, a good range of sizes, and a relatively affordable price point make the Draper sofa a great buy.

 Best budget sofa

-If you're looking for an affordable sofa, then Habitat's Julien sofa is our top pick.
-At just £595 for the generous 2-seater or £695 for the spacious 3-seater, the Julien is a budget buy that looks far more expensive than its price tag thanks to its contemporary design and luxe-look velvet upholstery options.
-Plus, unlike majority of the sofas we've tested at this price point, it's comfortable too.
+If you're looking for an affordable sofa, then Habitat's Julien sofa is my top pick.
+This is a budget buy that looks far more expensive than its price tag thanks to its contemporary design and luxe-look velvet upholstery options.
+Plus, unlike majority of the sofas I've tested at this price point, it's comfortable too.

 Sofa lead times can be lengthy, with 12-16 week waits from order to delivery not unusual.
-That's why Swyft's 24-hour delivery is a brilliant solution if you need a sofa fast!
-Plus, the brand's flat-packed designs are easy to assemble and super useful for those with awkward delivery access.
-This versatile modular design also allows you to configure a bespoke seating layout to best suit your room.
+That's why Swyft's 24-hour delivery is a brilliant option if you need a sofa fast.
+The flat-packed modular design is super useful for those with awkward delivery access, easy to assemble, and offers versatile layout options.

 Best corner sofa

-The Barbican comes in a whole host of sofa sizes, including a small and medium-sized 2-seater, a 3 and 4-seater, and a variety of relatively affordable chaise and corner sofa configurations.
-All are useful options for small to mid-sized living rooms as the sofa's curved frame, slim armrests and high legs mean it offers a good amount of seating without appearing bulky or taking up excess floorspace.
+The Barbican comes in a whole host of sofa sizes, including a small and medium-sized 2-seater, 3 and 4-seater, and a variety of relatively affordable chaise and corner configurations.
+The curved frame, slim armrests and high legs offer a good amount of seating space without adding bulk to a room.

-If you have the space, then you're unlikely to regret opting for a sofa with the maximum room to stretch out and relax.
-A large sofa generally means (a lot) more expense though, which is why Habitat's relatively affordable Kendrick sofa is a great buy.
-There are generously proportioned 2, 3, and 4-seater sofa options, plus a 3 or 4-seater chaise and two corner sofa configurations, all with limited yet on-trend upholstery options.
+If you have the space, then you're unlikely to regret opting for a large sofa to stretch out and relax on.
+That generally means (a lot) more expense though, which is why the relatively affordable Hendricks sofa is a great buy.
+There are multiple generously proportioned size options with on-trend upholstery options.

 Best classic sofa

-Elegant scrolled arms, turned wooden feet, and generous seating upholstered in luxe-look velvets give the Bronwyn sofa a classic and opulent feel – without the luxe price tag.
-If you're after a more traditional sofa shape for a period property, or want to add some classic character to a new build, then we think this is a great option, with far more sink-in comfort and squish-factor than most 'classic-look' sofas we've tested.
+Elegant scrolled arms, turned wooden feet, and generous seating give the Bronwyn sofa a classic and opulent feel – without the luxe price tag.
+If you're after a more traditional sofa shape for a period property, or want to add some classic character to a new build, then I think this is a great option.

-Best sofas 2023 – our tried and tested top picks
+Best sofas 2024 – tried and tested top picks

 Best sofa overall